open-cluster-management/cluster-lifecycle-e2e/README.md

-import - to import an existing cluster provision-all - to provision aws, gcp, azure clusters in parallel destroy - to deatch an existing imported cluster
+import - to import an existing cluster provision-all - to provision aws, gcp, azure clusters in parallel destroy - to deatch an existing imported cluster metrics - to test the clusterlifecycle metrics from prometheus

 For import test, save kubeconfig of cluster to be imported in path `$(pwd)/e2e-test/resources/import/kubeconfig`